 3-5 pairs of underwear, or use your discretion.

-4 pairs of comfortable socks, plus at least one pair of wool/insulated socks are required, 2-3 wool/insulated socks at Backcountry Leadership, Wilderness Survival Camps, and if any rain is forecast, then also at Fishing Camp.
+4 pairs of comfortable socks, plus at least one pair of wool/insulated socks are required, 2-3 wool/insulated socks if any rain is forecast.
+We, personally, keep a pair of socks in our sleeping bag so there’s a clean pair to wear at night.

-Swimwear, a raggedy beach towel and also required is a pair of water shoes, aka water moccasins, water socks, water shoes, crocs, closed-toed keens, etc. The water shoes are required to prevent cuts when walking in/on the wild shores we visit.
+Swimwear, a raggedy beach towel and also required is a pair of water shoes, aka water moccasins, water socks, water shoes, crocs, closed-toed keens, etc. The water shoes are required to prevent cuts and other injuries during creek, sprinkler and other activities.
 Sandals that strap on are fine, flip-flops are not.
 See next paragraphs for more info.

-Footwear: Waterproof hiking boots are always required for the Backcountry Leadership camp, and if there is any chance of rain during Wilderness Survival Camps and the Wildlife Safari.
+Footwear: Waterproof hiking boots are required if there is any chance of rain during Wilderness Survival and Wildlife Tracking camps.
+Otherwise, general hiking boots or other sturdy shoes will work.
+Tennis shoes are fine for Herbology and/or Artisan overnight camps.
 Proper footwear is the only thing we recommend spending money on if a person also plans to hike in the outdoors regularly in the coming year.
 Otherwise, you might want to wait for growth spurts to pass before spending what it takes ($100-$200) to get truly waterproof, sturdy but comfortable hiking boots.
-Having 2 or even 3 changes of cheap, comfortable shoes ready in a backpack can be just as effective (albeit heavier), so a relatively cheap combination of footwear might include: $25 hiking/work boots, $20 sneakers, $15 rubber boots small enough to pack, $10 water moccasins, and as many pair of $5 wool socks as you can get.
-You won’t find prices like that at REI etc. where you should go for quality hiking boots, but if you go to army surplus, big-box, second-hand, or sporting goods stores, that’s where you’ll find the cheap, one-summer, pre-growth-spurt supplies.
+Having 2 or even 3 changes of cheap, comfortable shoes can be just as effective (albeit heavier).
+A relatively cheap combination of footwear might include: $25 hiking/work boots, $20 sneakers, $15 rubber boots small enough to pack, $10 water shoes, and a bunch of $5 wool socks.
+You won’t find prices like that at REI etc. where you should go for quality hiking boots.
+But if you go to army surplus, big-box, second-hand, or sporting goods stores, that’s where you’ll find the cheap, one-summer, pre-growth-spurt supplies.
 Last, but very important, be sure you have broken in all footwear well in advance to avoid common blisters!

-Also pack another pair of shoes to change into when running around in camp (tennis shoes, day hikers, etc.).
+Also pack another pair of shoes to change into when running around camp (tennis shoes, day hikers, etc.).
 Remember that crocs and closed-toed Keen’s can double as water shoes and are a comfortable addition to camp footwear.
-However, when we are moving through brush, hiking, etc., campers are expected to change into fully enclosed shoes to protect their feet (unless we are doing barefoot activities).
+However, when we are moving through brush, hiking, using equipment including knives, tending fire etc., campers are expected to change into fully enclosed shoes to protect their feet (unless we are doing barefoot activities).

-Food: In a separate, zip-lock bag, you can bring snacks like jerky, gorp, and other good camping/hiking items that don’t have excess packaging, but DO NOT LEAVE THEM IN YOUR BAG unless going on a day hike because critters like to get into stuff.
-Instead, put your name on your zip-lock and after check-in, we your group instructor will collect and keep them organized in our trailer so you can access it whenever you ask.
-No junk food is allowed at camp, however, so again, recommended items include jerky, dried fruit, nuts, and the like.
+Food: In a separate, zip-lock bag, you can bring snacks like jerky, gorp, and other good camping/hiking items that don’t have excess packaging.
+DO NOT LEAVE THEM IN YOUR BAG (unless going on a day hike) because critters like to get into stuff.
+Instead, put your name on your snack zip-loc.
+After check-in, your group instructor will collect and keep it organized in our trailer so you can access it whenever you ask.
+No junk food is allowed at camp.
+So, we recommend items like jerky, dried fruit, nuts, and the like.
 We’ll take care of the s’mores. 😉

 Required depending on your camp week